infochimps-labs/wukong/examples/contrib/jeans/README.markdown

-Notes and scripts from a talk by Fredrik Möllerstrand, (@lenbust / http://fredrikmollerstrand.se) with suggested modifications by @mrflip
+Notes and scripts from a talk by Fredrik Möllerstrand, (@lenbust / http://fredrikmollerstrand.se) with some modifications by @mrflip

 See http://bit.ly/6ItaHI and forks of that gist!